Color-magnetic correlations in SU(2) and SU(3) lattice QCD: Lattice QCD result for color-magnetic correlations

 First, we investigate the perpendicular-type color-magnetic correlation

 in the Landau gauge.
 Here, $\hat \perp$ is an arbitrary unit vector on the $xy$-plane.
 Figure~\ref{fig:perp} shows the numerical result of $C_\perp(r)$ in SU(3) and SU(2) lattice QCD.

-Curiously, the perpendicular-type color-magnetic correlation is {\it always negative}, $C_{\perp}(r)<0$, for all values of $r$, except for the same-point correlation at $r$ = 0.
-Indeed, an ``always negative" correlation is rare in physics, whereas ``always positive" and ``alternating" correlations have been observed in various areas of physics.
+Curiously, the perpendicular-type color-magnetic correlation is {\it always negative}, $C_{\perp}(r)<0$, for all values of $r$, except for the same-point correlation at $r$ = 0, $C_{\perp}(0)=g^2 \langle H_z^a(s)H_z^a(s)\rangle$, which is trivially positive.
+The lattice unit value of the same-point correlation $C_{\perp}(0)$ is as follows: In SU(3) lattice QCD, $C_{\perp}(0)=$ 7.20, 6.71, and 6.09 at $\beta$=5.7, 5.8, and 6.0, respectively.
+In SU(2) lattice QCD, $C_{\perp}(0)=$ 5.46, 4.63, and 4.09 at $\beta$=2.3, 2.4, and 2.5, respectively.

+We note that an ``always negative" correlation is rare in physics, whereas ``always positive" and ``alternating" correlations have been observed in various areas of physics.

 One might suspect that the gauge fixing introduces an unphysical effect.
 However, we examined the gauge-invariant field-strength correlation extracted from the plaquette correlators, as shown in Fig.~\ref{fig:plaquette-correlator}, and obtained a similar result.
-In fact, the gauge-invariant correlation corresponding to the perpendicular-type color-magnetic correlation $C_\perp$ is always negative.
+In fact, the gauge-invariant correlation corresponding to the perpendicular-type color-magnetic correlation $C_\perp(r)$ is always negative, except for the same-point correlation $C_\perp(0)$, which is positive at $r$=0.

-Now, we explore the physical implications of $C_{\perp}(r)$ always being negative.
+Now, we explore the physical implications of $C_{\perp}(r)$ always being negative except for $r$=0.
 This seems to contradict the picture of continuously varying color-magnetic fields in the QCD vacuum.
 In fact, this lattice result suggests that the QCD vacuum differs significantly from homogeneous color-magnetic systems \cite{S77} or multi-vortex systems \cite{AO80}, even at small distances of the order of the lattice spacing $a= 0.1-0.2~{\rm fm}$.

 Instead, our result supports the picture that color-magnetic fields are highly stochastic in the QCD vacuum \cite{D87,S88,DS88,GP92,EGM97,GMP97,GDSS02,EGM03,BBV98}, similar to the spaghetti vacuum \cite{NO79}.
 In other words, even if some color-magnetic domains exist, they would be tiny, and randomness dominates even at small distances of about $a= 0.1-0.2~{\rm fm}$.